UniversalDependencies/docs/treebanks/de_pud/de_pud-pos-X.md

 ## Morphology

-The form / lemma ratio of `X` is 29.000000 (the average of all parts of speech is 307.454545).
+The form / lemma ratio of `X` is 1.000000 (the average of all parts of speech is 1.193156).

-The 1st highest number of forms (29) was observed with the lemma “_”: <em>Bundes, Demografie, Druck, E, Einzel, Ex, Fjögur, Handels, Hey, Multi, Papworth, Pro, Píanó, Rós, Sand, Sigur, Simple, Spar, Standard, Streifen, Top, U, Unter, franco, hin, mojorum, post, re, t</em>.
+The 1st highest number of forms (1) was observed with the lemma “Bundes”: <em>Bundes</em>.

+The 2nd highest number of forms (1) was observed with the lemma “Demografie”: <em>Demografie</em>.

+The 3rd highest number of forms (1) was observed with the lemma “Druck”: <em>Druck</em>.

 `X` occurs with 1 features: <tt><a href="de_pud-feat-Foreign.html">Foreign</a></tt> (1; 3% instances)